jonnyleealas/Reading-Notes/README.md

 # Code 201 Reading Notes
-## This is a journal conainaning notes of readings, and assignments of my journey in Code 201 at Code Fellows.
+## This journal contains notes of readings, and assignments of my journey in Code 201 at Code Fellows.

 ### Jonathon Lee April 24, 2020.
 > "And this is where the fun begins". -Ahsoka Tano